Psoriasis in the Ear Canal

 I knew I was in trouble with my doctor when he scolded me with "your ear canal is squeaky clean.
 What have you been doing in there?"
 So much for cleanliness being next to godliness.
 I suppose this is another case of the body being able to clean its own ear canal - and really - if we can, we should trust our body to do the work.

-What are treatment options for psoriasis in the ear?
+Treatment options for psoriasis in the ear

 No. I tried.
 I tried really hard.
 After about six weeks I gave in.
 I couldn't do it.
 So what can we do?
 The best thing to do is to initiate a conversation with your dermatologist.